Chengdu: Jinli

-Nearby Wuhou Shrine, Jinli is a popular commercial and dining area resembling the style of traditional architecture of western Sichuan.
+Nearby Wuhou Shrine, Jinli is a popular commercial and dining area that reflects the traditional architecture of western Sichuan.
 "Jinli" (锦里) is the name of an old street in Chengdu dating from the Han dynasty and means "making perfection more perfect."

-The ancient Jinli Street was one of the oldest and the most commercialized streets in the history of the Shu state and was well known throughout the country during the Qin, Han and Three Kingdoms periods.
-Many aspects of the urban life of Chengdu are present in the current-day Jinli area: teahouses, restaurants, bars, theaters, handicraft stores, local snack vendors, and specialty shops.
+The ancient Jinli Street was one of the oldest and most commercialized streets in the history of the Shu state and was well known throughout the country during the Qin, Han, and Three Kingdoms periods.
+Many aspects of Chengdu's urban life are present in the current-day Jinli area: teahouses, restaurants, bars, theaters, handicraft stores, local snack vendors, and specialty shops.